-Award Level Agile Progressive Transformative Funding Amount Up to £11,500 £11,501 - £85,000 £85,001 - £500,000 Project Duration Up to six months Up to two years Up to three years Award Purpose Agile Award projects provide a means for a rapid response to an unmet clinical need or commercial opportunity, or fund "What if" questions that have the potential to influence on operations and need a rapid result.
-They are more reactive rather than proactive in nature.
-Progressive Award projects must be well planned, align with research, innovation and development strategies and demonstrate innovative and long- term thinking to improve pathology services.
-Can have applications from across all operational aspects of the business.
-Transformative Award projects must be large scale and have a significant impact across multiple operational units.
-They must align with pathology priorities and seek to transform operational entities with the goal of improving patient care and outcomes, using novel approaches and technologies.
-Application Type Form submission.
-Form submission with some applicants invited to present to the IAF Panel.
-Expressions of interest followed by invited full application submission.
+Award Level Transformative Agile Progressive Funding Amount Up to £20,000 £20,001 - £85,000 £85,001 - £500,000 Project Duration Typically, up to six Typically, up to three years Typically, up to two months years Award Purpose Progressive Award Agile Award Transformative Award projects provide a projects must be well projects must be large means for a rapid planned, align with scale and have a research, innovation significant impact across response to an unmet clinical need and development multiple operational units.
+They must align with or commercial strategies and pathology priorities and opportunity, or fund demonstrate "What if" questions seek to transform innovative and longthat have the operational entities with the term thinking to potential to goal of improving patient improve pathology care and outcomes, using influence on services. operations and novel approaches and Can have need a rapid result. technologies. applications from They are more across all operational reactive rather than aspects of the proactive in nature. business.
+Form submission with Application Form submission.
+Expressions of interest some applicants followed by invited full Type invited to present to application submission. the IAF Panel.
 Shortlisted applicants are required to present to the IAF Panel and may also be required to present to the Synnovis Group Board.
-Frequency of Application Rounds Application window is open year-round with cap on annual spend.
-Application window opens biannually.
-Application window opens annually.
+Application window opens Application window Frequency of Application window Application is open year-round opens biannually. annually. with cap on annual Rounds spend.